nervosnetwork/rfcs/rfcs/0000-sudt-info/0000-sudt info.md

 extra: {website:"https://nervos.org"} // optional
 ```

-The serialization format of sudt info should be json.
+The serialization format of SUDT Info should be json.

 **Data:**